HyperRays/slow5tools/docs/bits-lossy.md

-# Bits eliminated in lossy compressions
+# Bits eliminated in lossy compression

+For reducing the size of BLOW5 files, we can perform non-reversible lossy compression using `slow5tools degrade`.
+More details about this compression strategy is available in our [Genome Research publication](https://genome.cshlp.org/content/35/7/1574).

-The number of bits eliminated when using `slow5tools degrade` with the default `-b auto` option is documented here. slow5tools version column indicates from which version the profile is available. `.` means not yet available.
+The number of bits eliminated when using `slow5tools degrade` with the default `-b auto` option is documented here.

+In the table below, slow5tools version column indicates from which version the profile is available. `.` means not yet available.

 | Experiment type | Sequencing Kit   | Device              | Sample frequency | slow5tools version | Bits eliminated |
 | --------------- | ---------------- | ------------------- | ---------------- | ------------------ | --------------- |